emmanuel-arize/arizeblog/machine-learning-python/_posts/2021-05-07-INTRODUCTION-TO-LSTM.md

 # Long Short-Term Memory NETWORKS (LSTMs)

-LSTM are design to remember information for long periods of time and this is acheived through the use of a <b>memory cell state denoted by $$C_{t}$$ </b> which is controled by the gating mechanism.
+LSTM are design to remember information for long periods of time and this is achieved through the use of a <b>memory cell state denoted by $$C_{t}$$ </b> which is controlled by the gating mechanism.
 At each time step, the controllable gating mechanisms decide which parts of the inputs will be written to the memory cell state, and which parts of memory cell state will be overwritten (forgotten), regulating information flowing in and out of the memory cell state and this make LSTMs divide the context management problem into two sub-problems: removing information no longer needed from the context and adding information likely to be needed for later decision making to the context. <a href='#lstm'>Figure 1</a>  is a A schematic diagram of LSTMs.